RP 500: Basic Restorative Practices Syllabus

 Code of Conduct

 The IIRP recognizes the basic rights and responsibilities of the members of the Institute and accepts its obligation to preserve and protect those rights and responsibilities.
 Further, the Institute must provide for its members the opportunities and protections that best serve the nature of the educational process.
-Please reference the Student Handbook for further information about Code of Conduct.
+Please reference the Student Handbook for further information about the Code of Conduct.

 Student Support Services